Blade: A Derivative-free Bayesian Inversion Method using Diffusion Priors: Method

 \subsection{Theoretical analysis}

-In this section, we analyze the non-asymptotic behavior of \texttt{Blade} through the lens of its continuous-time and large particle limit for the ease of understanding.
+To provide theoretical grounding for Blade, we analyze the behavior of \texttt{Blade} through the lens of its continuous-time and large particle limit for the ease of understanding.
 In practice, \texttt{Blade} incurs two bias terms: $\epsilon_{\mathrm{model}}$ from the statistical linearization and $\epsilon_{\mathrm{score}}$ from the learned diffusion prior.
-By extending existing proof techniques from~\citet{wu2024principled,vempala2019rapid,sun2024provable}, our analysis quantifies how these errors together with the number of iterations $K$ affects the deviation from the reference process.
-The technical definitions and notations are collected in Appendix~\ref{sec:notation}.
+By extending existing proof techniques from~\citet{wu2024principled,vempala2019rapid,sun2024provable} to the interacting particle system with state-dependent preconditioner, our analysis quantifies how these errors together with the number of iterations $K$ affects the deviation from the reference process.
+Technical definitions and notations are collected in Appendix~\ref{sec:notation}.

 \begin{restatable}[Stationary distribution]{theorem}{theoremStationary} Given any $\rho>0$, consider the oracle split-Gibbs algorithm that alternates between the likelihood step defined in Eq.~\eqref{eq:cov-precond-langevin} and the prior step defined in Eq.~\eqref{eq:reverse-diffusion} where each step is implemented perfectly without approximations.
 If the particle distribution is not a Dirac measure, then $\pi^{XZ}$ is a stationary distribution.
-Furthermore, if the particle covariance $C_t$ is positive definite, $\pi^{XZ}$ is the unique stationary distribution. \end{restatable}
+Furthermore, if the preconditioner $C_t$ is positive definite, $\pi^{XZ}$ is the unique stationary distribution. \end{restatable}

+We defer the proof to Appendix~\ref{sec:proofs}. \begin{remark} Theorem~\ref{thm:stationary} shows that, when every sub-step is exact, $\pi^{XZ}$ is the stationary distribution under the standard argument with positive definite preconditioner.
+Note that Theorem~\ref{thm:stationary} holds for any positive definite preconditioner and the covariance matrix is just one special case.
+The preconditioner does not change the stationary distribution but rather specifies the geometry of the dynamics (See Kalman-Wasserstein gradient flow in~\citet{garbuno2020interacting}).
+This observation will be used in Theorem~\ref{thm:convergence} to compare two processes within a common metric structure. \end{remark}

+The next theorem establishes convergence and stability of \texttt{Blade} under two practical approximation errors: $\epsilon_{\mathrm{model}}$ from the statistical linearization defined in Assumption~\ref{assumption:linearization} and $\epsilon_{\mathrm{score}}$ from the learned diffusion prior defined in Assumption~\ref{assumption:score}, under standard assumptions listed in Appendix~\ref{sec:proofs}.